TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 the reason that caching will support and recognize a change in the L-parameter.

-Setting up the L-variable like this is the minimum requirement to make language switching work.
+Setting up the L variable like this is the minimum requirement to make language switching work.